Minneapolis mayor, police chief call proposal to cut department funding 'irresponsible and untenable'

-Minneapolis Mayor Jacob Frey and chief Medaria Arradondo on Monday struck back at a proposal by three of City Council members to cut the Minneapolis police budget by nearly $8 million, with Frey calling the plan “irresponsible and untenable” amid a year of rising violent crime and a shrinking police force.
+Minneapolis Mayor Jacob Frey and chief Medaria Arradondo on Monday rebuffed a proposal by three of City Council members to cut the Minneapolis police budget by nearly $8 million, with Frey calling the plan "irresponsible and untenable" amid a year of rising violent crime and a shrinking police force.

 Although both said they support some community alternatives and reforms in policing, they said it cannot come at the cost of further cuts to the department already facing historic attrition rates — the department is down 120 officers since the start of the year, with more destined for departure.